Find Out The Latest Trends and Information Regarding Buying And Selling Real Estate in Houston and the State of Texas

-Lenders are showing signs of easing up on underwriting for mortgages, according to the latest report from Ellie Mae Inc., a mortgage origination software company.
+Lenders have eased up on underwriting for mortgages, according to the latest report from Ellie Mae Inc., a mortgage origination software company.
 But some critics say they aren’t seeing it in their markets yet, as their customers continue to struggle to qualify for a mortgage, posing one of the biggest obstacles to the housing recovery.

 Ellie Mae’s latest findings may provide some encouraging signs for those buyers who have been shut out: Credit scores and down payments for approved mortgages are moving lower.

-Borrowers approved for a loan made, on average, a 19 percent down payment, the lowest since May 2012, according to Ellie Mae.
+Borrowers approved for a loan made, on average, a 19 percent down payment according to Ellie Mae.
 The front-end debt-to-income ratios were 23 percent.

 Borrowers who were denied a mortgage tended to have, on average, a FICO score of 702, a down payment of 15 percent, and front-end debt-to-income ratio of 27 percent, according to Ellie Mae’s findings.